 Police responded to a call from the Boston Health Care for the Homeless around 4:30 p.m. on Monday after the building security reported a disturbance in the pharmacy area.
 Upon arrival, officers reportedly saw the security guard ask a man to leave the premises.
 During this conversation, officers reportedly observed the man using loud profanity.

 At this time, the responding officer asked the man to leave, which resulted in more shouting and profanity.
 The officer took hold of the suspects arm and attempted to escort him from the building, but the suspect pushed the officer and a scuffle unfolded.
 The officer was reportedly struck in the mouth, but was able to subdue the suspect.

 The suspect was identified as Jerry Tolbert of 39 Boylston Street.
 Tolbert was arrested and charged him with disorderly conduct and assault and battery on a police officer.

-The following information was supplied by the Boston Police Department.
-Charges listed do not indicate a conviction.
+Information used in this article was supplied by the Boston Police Department.
+Charges do not indicate a conviction.